katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_requirements.rst

 * Install the certificate files are trusted certificates by the process that is appropriate for your operating system.

-Installing ESXi SSL certificates for Ansible
+Installing ESXi SSL certificates for Assible
 --------------------------------------------

-* Enable SSH Service on ESXi either by using Ansible VMware module `vmware_host_service_manager <https://github.com/ansible-collections/vmware/blob/main/plugins/modules/vmware_host_config_manager.py>`_ or manually using vSphere Web interface.
+* Enable SSH Service on ESXi either by using Assible VMware module `vmware_host_service_manager <https://github.com/assible-collections/vmware/blob/main/plugins/modules/vmware_host_config_manager.py>`_ or manually using vSphere Web interface.

 * SSH to ESXi server using administrative credentials, and navigate to directory ``/etc/vmware/ssl``

-* Secure copy (SCP) ``rui.crt`` located in ``/etc/vmware/ssl`` directory to Ansible control node.
+* Secure copy (SCP) ``rui.crt`` located in ``/etc/vmware/ssl`` directory to Assible control node.

 * Install the certificate file by the process that is appropriate for your operating system.